rocharmengaud/Sportsee/README.md

 Your main folder now contains both back-end and front-end.
 Position yourself on the front-end and use npm install (or yarn).
-You can now run the project using npm start in both back and front-end folders.
+You can now run the project using npm start in both back and front-end folders :

 ```
 $ cd sportsee/sportsee-front